Defeating IP Counterfeiting: From Retail Goods to Counterfeited Companies

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide IP counsel with a reality check on the expanding scope and breadth of counterfeiting in copying and selling retail goods and co-opting brands.
+This CLE course will provide IP counsel with a reality check on the expanding scope and breadth of counterfeiting in copying and selling retail goods and co-opting brands.
 This global phenomenon involves the counterfeiting of anything possible, including entire companies.
 The panel will discuss how counsel can successfully manage the growing global threat both from outside and inside a client's company.

 Alarming reality of counterfeiting today